ERC-data/datacats-docs/system-setup.rst

 System setup
 ============

-The SA Energy Research Database is hosted on a virtual server provided by UCT's eResearch team.
+The SA Energy Research Database is hosted on a virtual server provided by UCT's eResearch team (contact person: Ashley Rustin)
-| Contact person: Ashley Rustin

 | Log on to server with ``ssh user@xxx.xxx.xxx.xx`` .
 | Make sure you're operating in your root directory ``(/)`` not home directory ``(~)`` when working on the virtual machine.